fw42/pwrrb/README.md

 ----
 * pwrtls
     * verify all crypto boxes and keys
-    * increment lnonce in keyfile
+    * increment lnonce in keyfile (open, read, write, close; all in getlnonce method)
-    * what happens when two servers are running at the same time? (lnonce race condition?)
 * pwrtools
     * logger
         * prefix all server log output with client number